cisdev2/ipeer4-server/README.md

 Database
 ------------------------

-When running for the first time, setup the database parameters in `app/config/parameters.yml`.
+When running for the first time, copy `app/config/parameters.yml.dist` to `app/config/parameters.yml` and setup the database credentials.

 Also run the following the create the database and tables for you: